 Midland-Odessa Truck Accident Lawyers

-Undefeated Texas Truck & 18 Wheeler Accident Lawyers
+Undefeated West Texas Truck & 18 Wheeler Accident Lawyers

-Our reputation for winning record-setting recoveries, along with our unparalleled commitment to our clients, are just two of the many reasons why truck and 18-wheeler accident victims across Midland, Odessa, Pecos and the Permian Basin continuously turn to our Truck and 18-Wheeler Accident Lawyers after being injured or tragically killed in truck and 18-wheeler accidents.
+Our reputation for winning Record-Setting Recoveries, along with our unparalleled commitment to our clients, are just two of the many reasons why truck and 18-wheeler accident victims across Midland, Odessa, Pecos and the Permian Basin turn to our Undefeated Truck and 18-Wheeler Accident Lawyers after being injured or tragically killed in truck and 18-wheeler accidents.

-#1 Largest Truck, 18 Wheeler Accident and Wrongful Death Recoveries in Texas
+#1 Largest Truck, 18 Wheeler Accident and Wrongful Death Wins in Texas

-Inexperienced Truck Drivers are Rushing to Midland and the Permian Basin
+Inexperienced Truck Drivers are Rushing to Midland, Odessa and the Permian Basin

-West Texas is home to the hottest oilfield in the world: the Permian Basin.
+West Texas is home to the Permian Basin—the largest petroleum producing basin in the United States.

-Because of recent technological advances and its unique geology, oil companies in the Permian can now drill farther into the earth for cheaper than ever.
+Because of technological advances and its unique geology, oil companies in the Permian can drill farther into the earth for cheaper than ever.